-Aspect research team
+Aspect Research team

-Susan Bruck, Ph.D. - Aspect Practice Research Officer
+Susan Bruck, Ph.D., Senior Research Officer

 Before joining Aspect, Susan held lecture and research positions at Macquarie University.
 Her doctoral research provided evidence that watching three-dimensional movement on a computer screen can increase and individual’s anxiety level, under certain conditions.
 The findings are important for the development of educational applications, therapeutic interventions and entertainment programs.

-Kaaren Haas, B.Sc., MA, Research Assistant
+Kaaren Haas, B.Sc., MA, Research Officer

 Kaaren assists with the design, implementation and reporting of research studies undertaken by Aspect, including those within the Autism CRC Programs.

 Prior to her work in information research, Kaaren held positions as communication manager for a number of leading Australian corporations and as a policy and research officer with the Australian government.
 She is the parent of a young adult on the autism spectrum.